cnarovici/Full-Stack-Group-Project/README.md

 *If team members do not pull their weight, the team will politely remind them of their duties.*
 *If they continue to not pull their weight, then they will get another warning and a chance to start being more productive.*

+**Answer:**
+**a:** If there is a conflict in our group, we will take a day or two to further discuss the issue and end up doing the conclusion which more people agree with.
+**b:** If someone is not contributing enough, we will call them out on not doing the work required for the group and try to come up with a way they can pick up the slack.
+If this doesn't work, bringing it up to the TA or professor would be the next step.

 ---

 # Roles